Kieranmcm07/Kieranmcm07/README.md

 ---

-**Aspiring Software Engineer | Curious Problem Solver | Practical Builder**
+**Aspiring Software Engineer | Passionate Problem Solver | Always Learning**

-I'm a self-taught developer based in Scotland, with conditional offers to study Software Engineering at university.
-I’ve always been drawn to how things work under the hood—whether it's in websites, systems, or everyday tools.
+I recently finished high school and have a conditional offer to study Software Engineering at university.
+I started coding young with Scratch and quickly became hooked on the idea of building things from logic alone.
+Over time, I moved into real programming with **Python**, and later expanded into **HTML**, **CSS**, **JavaScript**, and some **PHP**/**MySQL**.

-Over the years, I’ve built a solid foundation in Python, HTML, and CSS, and have been expanding into JavaScript, PHP, and MySQL.
-I enjoy designing projects that are both useful and technically interesting.
-Right now, I’m learning Java to prepare for university and exploring how to write cleaner, more efficient code.
+I enjoy creating projects that are practical, creative, and sometimes just for fun.
+Right now, I’m learning **Java** in preparation for university and getting more comfortable with backend logic, data structures, and algorithms.

 ---